CDLUC3/mrt-doc/releases/sprint-log.md

   - ETDs v1: Add retry logic to createmarc for its use of eSchol xtf search: #2143
 #### Releases
 - Stage:
-  - ZooKeeper 3.9.3 server and client
+  - ZooKeeper 3.9.3 server and client, batch update reporting
 - Production:
-  - TBD
+  - ZooKeeper 3.9.3 server and client, batch update reporting

 #### Sprint 112:  December 4, 2024 - December 20, 2024
 - Ingest